WokLibCodeClub/Install-Python/Windows-installation/Windows-full-installation/README.md

 ![Install Python](Setup_1.png "Setup 1")

-Make sure there is a tick in the box labelled "Add Python to PATH".
-(You might have to click in this box.)
+If there is a tick box at the bottom labelled "Add Python to PATH" then make sure there is a tick in the box.
+(This box may have been removed in later versions of Python.)

 Then click on *Customize installation*.
 This will open the second Set up window: